MaartenPJ/ADS-portfolio/README.md

 # 4 Predictive analytics
 ## 4.1 Selecting a model
 The final model is a Convolutional Neural Network with 2 convolutional layers and 3 linear layers, aside from the input and output layers, of course.
 The choice for a CNN was made very early on in the minor, since our research online into how to perform audio classification resulted almost exclusively in articles recommending using a CNN to do this.\
-Some of these articles are [links to articles that also use CNN for audio].\
+Some of these articles are separated out at the bottom of [the literature list](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Literature%20List%20Portfolio.docx).\
 We did try neural networks without convolution as well, to verify a CNN was the best option, but these performed significantly worse on our data.
 This is clearly visible when comparing [the accuracy graph of the best linear NN](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Images/Linear%20NN%20acc.png) to [the accuracy graph of the best CNN](https://github.com/MaartenPJ/ADS-portfolio/blob/main/Images/CNN%20acc.png).